 - The presence of lace panels.

-- Presence of Broguing or (now) decorative perforations.
+- The presence of Broguing or (now) decorative perforations.

 Various designs have evolved over time, and so subcategories of brogues were created.

 1. Full brogues or Wingtips – these have a pointed toe cap with extensions called wingtip that extends along both sides of the shoe and usually ends near the ball of the foot.
 When seen from above the cap is shaped like a ‘W’ or ‘M’ depending on the viewpoint.
 It features broguing along its edges as well as decorative broguing in the center of the toe cap, which is called Medallion.
 There are a few variations to this style.

 - Wingtip toe cap with broguing only on the edges and without Medallion are called blind brogues.

 - Spectator shoes are full brogues or wingtips in two contrasting colors.
-Usually the toe and heel caps and sometimes the lace panels are in a darker color than the main body of the shoe.
-Typically the main body of the shoe is made of white or off white leather or canvas fabric but lately, all kinds of fabrics, colors, and textures have been utilized including tweed.
+Usually, the toe and heel caps and sometimes the lace panels are in a darker color than the main body of the shoe.
+Typically the main body of the shoe is made of white or off white leather or canvas fabric, but lately, all kinds of materials, colors, and textures have been utilized including tweed.

 - Longwing brogues differ from full brogues or wingtips in that the wings extend along the full length of the shoe and meet at a center seam at the heel.
 Sometimes they are referred to as ‘English brogues’ in the US and as ‘American brogues’ in the UK.
 Most of the time longwing brogues are made as a derby, but Oxford longwing brogues exist.